-Diopsys is the leader in electroretinography (ERG) and visual evoked potential (VEP) for the eye care practice.
-The company’s unique, patented technology provides ophthalmologists and optometrists with objective, functional information about the health of the vision system to aid in the early detection of vision disorders, and post-treatment tracking for enhanced patient management.
+As the world leader in modern visual electrophysiology, Diopsys, Inc. has done more than any other company to advance the use of electroretinography (ERG) and visual evoked potential (VEP) in the eye care practice.
+The company’s unique, patented technology provides eye care professionals with objective, functional information about the health of the vision system to aid in the early detection of vision disorders, and post-treatment tracking for enhanced patient management.

 The VEP results correlated significantly with the severity of visual field damage, but the results were obtained objectively, which helps give eye care specialists more confidence in the findings.

 Pattern ERG is a technology that allows us to have earlier diagnosis or confirmation of glaucoma than anything else that we currently use.

 In my 40 some years in this business, this is the first time that we’ve been able to get real, objective evidence of how the retina’s doing in a host of conditions.

 In my world, I’m testing patients with cataracts, glaucoma, macular degeneration, and retinal pathology.
 It’s not your typical assumption of what electrophysiology would be, and I think that’s the beauty of the Diopsys® NOVA™ system.
 It’s allowing doctors like me to be able to take this technology and actually elucidate a lot of these problems in our practice.

 A game-changer in glaucoma diagnostics (Diopsys®NOVA™) is technology that utilizes ERG and VEP in-office to detect ganglion cell suffering prior to damage that is permanent and irreversible.